captain-jackked/quest/README.md

 # Quest

-The highest risk-to-reward project is yourself
+The highest reward-to-risk-ratio project is yourself